swagopopotamus/SyncFreeBusy/README.md

 ## Troubleshooting
 - If the script is **not copying events**, ensure your **work account** has access to your personal calendar's free/busy status.
 - If you see a **quota limit error**, reduce the script execution frequency.
-- If manually created work calendar events are being deleted, ensure the script **only deletes events it created** (they should have "Sync - Busy Time" in the description).
+- If manually created work calendar events are being deleted, ensure their event IDs are not tracked in PropertiesService.
+Only events created by the script are managed and deleted.
+- To audit or reset tracked events, use the helper functions above.

 ---